-The Heart Failure Program at Memorial University Medical Center provides education for heart failure patients and their families, community education, and intense patient follow up to help people with heart failure live well and stay well.
+The Heart Failure Program at Memorial University Medical Center provides a heart failure clinic, extensive education for patients and their families, community education, and intense patient follow up to help people with heart failure live well and stay well.
 To learn more about our program, call 912-350-BEAT (2328).
-View our heart failure patient outcomes.

 Heart failure is a serious condition and there is no cure.
 But many people with heart failure lead full, enjoyable lives by managing their condition with medication and lifestyle changes.